 Nebraska Revised Statute 84-1511

-Board; establish preretirement planning program; for whom; required information; funding; attendance; fee.
+Board; information and advice regarding retirement; provide sessions; for whom; required information; leave authorized; funding; fee.